ArrogantGao/ArrogantGao.github.io/blogs/treewidth.md

 where the tree decomposition gives the elimination order $a, b, d, f, c, h, e, g, i$, and this lead to a contraction order $(((((A, B), C), F), D), E)$.
 Of course, the contraction order is not unique by selecting different node as the root of the decomposition tree, but the space complexity of the contraction is the same for all possible contraction orders.

-For the section question, we have the following two reasons:
+For the second question, we have the following two reasons:

 1. Width of the tree decomposition is an upper bound of the space complexity of the corresponding contraction.
 2. Total dimension of the indices in the same tree bag is the time complexity of the corresponding step of the contraction.

-For example, consider the example contraction above, in the first step $a$ is eliminated, and the corresponding operations is
+For example, in the first step of the construction above, the index $a$ is eliminated, and the corresponding operations is
 $$A'_{bcde} = \sum_{a} A_{abc} B_{cde}$$
 where the space complexity is bounded by width and the time complexity is given by the dimension of the indices in bag.